Departure Detail

 04 April - Day 03: Official work for expedition and briefing at Ministry of Tourism.

-07 April - Day 06: Rest day for acclimatization.
+07 April - Day 06: Rest day for acclimatization, Day hike up to Everest View Hotel and Khumjung Village.

 28 April - Day 27: Namche Bazar – Lukla then transfer to Teahouse Lodge.